 For crawlspaces with existing supply duct-work a simple louvered vent will suffice as the Code Approved Crawlspace Drying Mechanism.
 This is far superior to a dehumidifier.
 In homes with no ducting in the crawlspace it is possible to create a duct-run just for the crawlspace.

-Hello folks with vented crawlspaces!
-Today I share with you the best and most affordable method for increasing comfort, saving money, reducing household moisture, reducing pest infestation, and improving indoor air quality.
+Hello folks with vented crawlspaces.
+The best and most affordable method for increasing comfort, saving money, reducing household moisture, reducing pest infestation, and improving indoor air quality.
 The Sealed Crawlspace with No Insulation.
-Eventually the homeowner could insulate the walls or floor or both to boost the benefits of their … Read More »
+A sealed crawlspace with zero insulation in the floor and zero insulation on the walls will always outperform a vented crawlspace with … Read More »

 Stetten Home Services creates many variations of “sealed-crawlspaces” to suit peoples varying needs.
 The photos in the link below represent our “Deluxe” Crawlspace Renovations.
 What sets us apart, is all the hard work we put into preparing the space.
 We can remove all the old insulation and debris, hang all the wires and ducts properly, … Read More »